TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus.md

 What's this all about?

-# Internet Service Integrations
+# Live Internet Service Integrations

-* How do integrations like Octopus Energy work?
 * They try to show data supplied by an external service over the Internet as if it's updating live
 * Typically that means calling the external service at regular intervals, aka polling
 * You can imagine how much stress this can put on the service if there are thousands of Home Assistant all doing the same thing